 The Electric Reliability Council of Texas, tasked with managing 90 percent of Texas' electricity, may not be civilly liable for widespread damages caused by power outages last week

 The Kiowa County Sheriff's Office announced Friday that one person was arrested earlier in February on felony drug charges.

 According to information provided by KCSO, deputies responded to a report of an unresponsive person in a vehicle on Highway 96 between Chivington and Brandon in eastern Kiowa County.
 At the scene, deputies found the woman, identified as Yadira Chavarria-Enriquez, incoherent and called for an ambulance while providing basic medical care until emergency medical services arrived.

-Colorado Governor Jared Polis has appointed two judges in the state's 17th Judicial District, which covers Adams and Broomfield counties.
+Colorado Governor Jared Polis has appointed Joseph R. Whitfield, Jr., in the 18th Judicial District.